Buy Heart Work

 Returning here four years later

-as someone else’s wife
+as someone elses wife

 I breakfast in the overgrown patio